 The Rialto Market become one of the most popular markets in Venice in the 13th century.
 The floating bridge that connected the market to other neighborhoods of the city was seeing a huge influx of traffic.

-It wasn’t until the year 1255 that the outdated floating bridge was replaced by a wooden bridge which was much wider.
+It wasn’t until the year 1255 that the outdated floating bridge was replaced by a wooden bridge that was much wider.

 6. The wooden bridge allowed for ships to pass